-Later in [17], a modified version of SAE with exponentially decaying kernel was introduced for VO.
-In their work, events are accumulated into exponential time-surface and calculated for optimal camera pose by optimizing re-projection error with other measurement models in stereovision.
-Their point was on directly estimating the camera pose with exponentially decaying kernel, which provided smoothed representation of SAE.
-In this work, the authors have introduced robust descriptor of SAE and its refinement techniques with tree assignment methods.
-Thus they were able to enhance mean tracking frequency on the scale.
-Their work still bases on the complex model and user-defined descriptor but shows that exponentially decaying kernel is suitable for event-based asynchronous tracking.
+In [17], a modified version of SAE with exponentially decaying kernels was introduced for VO.
+In this study, events are accumulated into exponential time-surface and calculated for an optimal camera pose by optimizing re-projection error with other measurement models in stereovision.
+The study focused on directly estimating the camera pose with exponentially decaying kernels, which provided a smoothed representation of SAE.
+The authors introduced a robust descriptor of SAE in addition to refinement techniques with tree assignment methods.
+As a result, the authors were able to enhance the mean tracking frequency on the scale.
+Although their work is based on the complex model and the user-defined descriptor, it shows that exponentially decaying kernels are suitable for event-based asynchronous tracking.

-In our work, we introduce a method to continuously track features in the generated frame, to alter the VO framework of stitching events into motion-compensated frame.
+In our research, we introduce a method of continuously tracking features in the generated frames to alter the VO framework of stitching events into motion-compensated frames.

 Method

-In the proposed work, we modify the framework of temporally sequential feature extraction and matching, by introducing exponentially decaying event-based potential Ve .
-Different from the motion-compensated frame, our event potential representation encodes motion in itself.
-Our method alters building sequential event-based images by maintaining pseudo-image state stimulated by the occurrence of each positive and negative events.
-Since the event is generated upon the luminance difference, assuming the static environment, the rate of event purely depends on the transmutation of camera state.
-Therefore, it is more efficient for VO to track by the number of incoming events than fixed time interval, since the sufficient number of event signal guarantees appreciable size of baseline.
+In the proposed method, the framework of temporally sequential feature extraction and matching is modified by introducing exponentially decaying event-based potential (Ve).
+In contrast to motion-compensated frames, the proposed event potential representation encodes motion in itself.
+Our method alters the building of sequential event-based images by maintaining pseudo-image states stimulated by the occurrence of positive and negative events.
+As events are generated upon changes in luminance, assuming a static environment, the rate of events purely depends on the transmutation of the camera state.
+Therefore, it is more efficient for VO to track according to the number of incoming events than fixed time intervals, as a sufficient number of event signals guarantees an appreciable size of baseline.

-And by estimating the magnitude of optical flow in each feature, we may determine the optimal update rate for each point and track features asynchronously on its own timing.
-As we have obtained the estimated translation rate of features, we may narrow down the searching area into very small neighboring pixels (size of five), reducing computation and increasing robustness on feature tracking.
+By estimating the magnitude of optical flow in each feature, we can determine the optimal update rate for each point and track features asynchronously according to its individual timing.
+With the estimated translation rate of features, the search area can be narrowed down to very small neighboring pixels (size of five), reducing computation and increasing the robustness of feature tracking.

-A. Event potential (Ve) and event-based features
+A. Event Potential (Ve) and Event-based Features

-An event potential is a artificial pseudo-image generated from the event stream; this image-like format does not require a specific temporal window, rather preserving exponentially decaying scalar value for every event.
-Since biological neurons accumulate discrete spikes into potential with temporal decay, this artificial image is defined as an event potential.
-This pseudo-image is updated upon the arrival of every positive and negative events, incrementing or decreasing the value contained in each pixel are by a specific amount.
-Therefore, pixels with more recent events possess larger value and older ones contain smaller values.
-An exponential decay function is selected for more efficient computation.
+An event potential is an artificial pseudo-image that is generated from an event stream; this image-like format does not require a specific temporal window, but rather preserves exponentially decaying scalar values for every event.
+As biological neurons accumulate discrete spikes into potential with temporal decay, this artificial image is defined as an event potential.
+This pseudo-image is updated upon the arrival of each individual positive and negative event, increasing or decreasing the value contained in each pixel by a specific amount.
+Therefore, pixels with more recent events possess larger values and older pixels contain smaller values.
+An exponential decay function is selected for more efficient computations.

-Given the event potential, the feature tracking is a procedure of finding a spatiotemporal relationship between event stream around specific points.
-Since this event potential encodes camera motion in itself illustrating the temporal arrangement of events by the value, intensity of generated pseudo-image is directly related to the time between last event occurrence in each pixel.
-Thus, defining a feature descriptor on the image domain of event potential must encode information of the temporal pattern of event arrival around the local window.
-We have chosen to compare random N points around a feature, which is identical to BRIEF descriptors [18].
-Defining binary feature descriptor built upon small window allows us to track the event-based features by comparing approximated temporal ordering between spatiotemporally close events.
+Given the event potential, feature tracking is the procedure of identifying a spatiotemporal relationship between event streams around specific points.
+As an event potential encodes camera motion in itself to illustrate the temporal arrangement of events according to the value, the intensity of the generated pseudo-image is directly related to the time between the last event occurrence in each pixel.
+Therefore, defining a feature descriptor on the image domain of an event potential should encode information of the temporal patterns of event arrival around the local window.
+We chose to compare random N points around a feature, which is identical to BRIEF descriptors [18].
+Defining a binary feature descriptor built upon a small window enables the tracking of event-based features by comparing approximated temporal ordering between spatiotemporally close events.

-B. Variable timing tracking and motion estimation
+B. Variable Timing Tracking and Motion Estimation